thegetty/bronze-guidelines/content/vocabulary/soldering.md

 ---
 title: soldering
-weight: 630
+weight: 675
 type: page
 layout: vocabulary
 toc: false
 menu: false
-definition: In bronze sculpture, a technique for joining separately cast parts, %%inlays%%, %%overlays%%, or repairs, or for filling %%casting defects%%, by adding a metal with a lower melting temperature than that of the primary cast.
+definition: "In bronze sculpture, a technique for joining separately cast parts, %%inlays%%, %%overlays%%, or repairs, or for filling %%casting defects%%, by adding a metal with a lower melting temperature than that of the primary cast.
 As a rule of thumb, solder is white (alloys of silver, tin, lead, etc.), whereas %%brazing%% is yellow (copper alloys).
-Two types of solder include soft solder (low-melting-temperature alloys such as a combination of lead, tin, and/or bismuth) and hard solder (higher-melting-temperature silver alloys).
+Two types of solder include soft solder (low-melting-temperature alloys such as a combination of lead, tin, and/or bismuth) and hard solder (higher-melting-temperature silver alloys)."
 ---

 <div class="backmatter">